How Much Does a Locksmith Cost?

-The top ranking results for the search term “How much does a locksmith cost” get it wrong.
-Those sites aren’t written by locksmiths.
-There written by marketing for companies that aren’t locksmiths.
+The top ranking search results for “How much does a locksmith cost” get it wrong.
+Those sites that Google think are important are not written by locksmiths.
+They’re written by marketing teams for large companies, not by locksmiths.

-The cost for locksmith services depends on the service being performed.
+The cost for locksmith depends on the service being performed.
 Most of these services are charged “per service.”
-That is, you agree to a price to perform a service and when the service is done you are charged that price.
-Locksmiths charge a flat rate for the locksmith work being done, not for how long that service might take.
+You agree to a price to perform a service and when the service is done you are charged that price.
+Locksmiths charge a flat rate for most work, not for how long that service might take.

-You can expect to pay these following costs for locksmith work:
+You will pay these prices for locksmith work:

 |Arizona Locksmith Prices vs National Locksmith Prices|